For extraordinary homes

 These days, Brian Boggs Chairmakers is housed in a 10,000 square foot facility on the edge of the River Arts District in Asheville, North Carolina where we employ local craftsmen dedicated to keeping the craft alive.
 Brian uses this opportunity to train these skilled workers in his techniques while maintaining a transparency which allows them to learn the business as well.

-TROUGH SUSTAINABLY HARVESTED MATERIALS
+THROUGH SUSTAINABLY HARVESTED MATERIALS

 Brian Boggs Chairmakers uses premium domestic hardwoods sustainably harvested in Western North Carolina and surrounding areas, choosing each specimen by the slab rather than ordering commercial lumber.
 We work with local businesses which provide this quality hardwood, as well as reclaiming urban debris.